 You may have come across an app called Android System WebView on your smartphone.
-It’s a piece of software that enables other apps on your Android device to display web content, without having to open a dedicated web browser.
-However, it has had a slightly more complex history since Android 7.0 Nougat, which incorporated its functionality into Chrome.
+It’s a piece of software that enables other apps on your Android device to display web content without having to open a dedicated web browser.
+However, it’s had a slightly more complex history since Android 7.0 Nougat, which incorporated its functionality into Chrome.
 This article explains what exactly it does and whether you can safely disable it or not.

 The short answer to this question is yes, you do need Android System WebView.